gabrielf/socket-hocked/README.md

 SocketHooked
 ============

-The ambition is to create a simple webhooks to websocket proxy.
+A simple webhooks to websocket proxy.

 Some services, such as Github, offer webhooks for easy integration with other server software.
-SocketHocket can transform these HTTP requests to events on a websocket instead.
+SocketHooket can transform these HTTP requests to events on a websocket instead.

 This can be useful in cases when you don't have the ability to receive HTTP